pipeforce/pipeforce.github.io/docs/api/utils.md

 ### concatAndFormat(separator,collection,pel)
 Similar to &lbrace;@link #concat(String, Object...)&rbrace; but additionally applies the given PEL expression on each list entry before it gets concatenated.
 This is useful for example to convert each entry in the list before adding it to the resulting string.
+For example to remove whitespaces on each entry.

 #### Returns
 ``string`` - The concatenated string.